nfriedly/nfriedly.com/src/documents/projects/0025-js-mini-shell.html.md

 Buit to help me debug some things in IE 8 where turning on developer tools changes the behavior of the page in subtle ways.

-Websitel is a mobile-first design that opens with some fun CSS animations if your browser supports them unprefixed.
+Website is a mobile-first design that opens with some fun CSS animations if your browser supports them unprefixed.